“A well-managed factory is boring. Nothing exciting happens in it because the crises have been anticipated and have been converted into a routine.”

-Using a pre-shift checklist can also make things more predictable especially in forklift and warehouse operations.
-The operators can inspect the engine, tires, fork and other parts before proceeding.
+Using a pre-shift checklist can also make things more predictable, especially in forklift and warehouse operations.
+The operators can inspect the engine, tyres, fork and other parts before proceeding.
 They can also check if they’re wearing safety gear or remind themselves of wearing a safety belt before driving the forklift.

 Aside from checklists, another way to make things routine and predictable is with a traffic management plan.
 It starts with analysing the current traffic flow (both of people and material handling equipment) and movement patterns.
 Then, the whole department can devise ways of making the flow more straightforward and efficient.

-Managers and engineers also restrict access for better traffic management.
+Managers and engineers can also restrict access for better traffic management.
 For instance, they install automated gates and barriers to prevent people from accessing busy areas frequented by forklifts (especially when there’s incoming traffic).
 This can drastically reduce accidents between pedestrians and forklifts.
-This is also a more effective way than posting and sending memos to all the staff on which areas are accessible or not.
+A more effective way than posting and sending memos to all the staff on which areas are accessible or not.

 Often, technology is put to good use in times like this.
-Automatically closing the gates or putting up barriers can make the environment safer while relying less on human willpower.
+Automatically closing the gates or putting up barriers can make the environment safer, while relying less on human willpower.
 Also, putting up alert systems can lengthen the reaction time pedestrians and forklift drivers have.
-The alerts will give enough time for forklift drivers to manoeuvre or the pedestrians to clear of the way.
+The alerts will give enough time for forklift drivers to make better decisions; to manoeuvre or for the pedestrians to clear out of the way.

 Better traffic flow can also be accomplished by reducing the number of blind spots and intersections.
 These areas are where most accidents are likely to occur.
 Although their presence would never go down to zero, reducing the number will have a huge safety effect for both the pedestrians and forklift drivers.

-As you’ve already noticed, environmental modifications can be much more effective than sending out countless instructions.
+As you’ve already noticed, a few workplace modifications can be much more effective than sending out countless instructions.
 The former seems boring because there’s not a lot of action.
-There will be fewer meetings (instead of every day it will only happen once a month).
-The changes are also somewhat permanent and may only require seldom revisits throughout the year.
+There will be fewer meetings (monthly instead of daily).
+The changes are also somewhat permanent and may only require occasional revisits throughout the year.